KospY/BasSDK/Components/Guides/Areas/CreatingAreas.md

 For each connection your Area has :
     - Add an areaConnection to the connections list (copy-paste from the sample)
     - Edit the fields :
         - connectionTypeIdContainerList :  the list of the different AreaConnectionTypeData that this connection can connect to.
-See [Creating Connections](Creating%20Connections%20460edccee1b44e3dbd0e6968865990e9.md) on AreaConnections.
+See [Creating Connections][CreatingConnections] on AreaConnections.
         - overrideBlockerTableAdress : same as blocker in the AreaConnectionType, if there is something in the Drop list then those blocker will be used for this specific area instead of the one from AreaConnectionType.
         Leave empty unless you want something specific for this area connection.
         - position : the coordinate of the connection from the center of the area (when area root is at 0,0,0).